 - Incentivizes health care providers to overtreat patients because compensation is based on the number of services provided

 - Associated with high overall health care costs

-- Health care providers are compensated a fixed amount per patient during each payment period, regardless of the actual amount of health care utilized by the patient.
+- Health care practitioners are compensated a fixed amount by the insurer during each payment period, regardless of the actual amount of health care services utilized by the patient.

 - Incentivizes health care providers to deliver efficient care (e.g., cost-effective preventive health care to avoid larger downstream costs)

 - Carries the risk that patients will be undertreated because compensation is not based on the quantity or quality of services provided

 - The insurer makes a single, fixed payment to a health care organization for the needs of a population of patients (i.e., enrollees in a health plan) during a specified time period (e.g., monthly or yearly) for expenses associated with an incident of care.

 - Usually paid to a single health care organization